aimuch/CarND-Traffic-Sign-Classifier-Project/README.md

 ![png](./writeup_img/output_68_0.png)

-The five images might be similar to the train iamges.
+    The first and the fourth image might be difficult to classify because beacuse of the irrelevant information like the watermark in the images.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).